MCB Types, Uses, and Answers for Beginners!

 Miniature circuit breakers are electromagnetic devices that protect an electric circuit against short circuits and over-current.

-types of mcb and their uses
+types of MCB and their uses

 There are several types of Miniature Circuit Breakers (MCBs) available, each designed for specific applications and rated according to their trip characteristics and intended use.
 The primary types of MCBs include: